RPGroup-PBoC/mwc_growth/code/processing/microscopy/20181021_r1_37C_glucose_O2_dilution/README.md

 reason: The high value for the inferred calibration factor is a bit suspect.
 There are also not many divisions in the growth series.
 ---

-# 2018-10-21 37C glucose O2 dilution
+# 2018-10-21 37C Glucose O2 dilution

 ## Purpose
-A biological replicate of a glucose dilution series.
+A biological replicate of an M9 + 0.4% glucose dilution series.

 ## Strain Information